thecodenomad/go-github-boiler/README.md

 ## Semantic Versioning

-The pipeline for this boilerplate makes use of the [Github Tag Action](https://github.com/anothrNick/github-tag-action) defaulting to `patch` version bumps.
-The intention for major releases would be on the developer to tag the major and minor releases.
+The pipeline for this boilerplate makes use of the [Github Tag Action](https://github.com/anothrNick/github-tag-action).
+This can be controlled using a github secret `VERSION_BUMP`, if not set the action defaults to `minor` version bumps.

+For releasing major versions, this can quickly be changed via the Github secret associated with the repo, or an organization, to avoid any manual tagging that may be necessary.

 ---

 # TODO

-One usesful part of a boilerplate would be the construction, and pushing of docker containers.
+One useful part of a boilerplate would be the construction, and pushing of docker containers.
 So there are a few outstanding todos for this repo:

-1) Create a Dockerfile for use in housing the `main` executable
+~~* Create a Dockerfile for use in housing the `main` executable~~
-2) Publish the Docker container using the version tag produced by the semantic version bump
+* Publish the Docker container using the version tag produced by the semantic version bump